Eventyret/RSSA/README.md

 Ever wanted to use [Radarr](https://github.com/Radarr/Radarr) or [Sonarr](https://github.com/Sonarr/Sonarr) from just a search function?
 Well, look no further.

 ### What does it do?
- RSSA uses the API from [Radarr](https://github.com/Radarr/Radarr) and [Sonarr](https://github.com/Sonarr/Sonarr) (if installed) to find what is in your libary.
+ RSSA uses the API from [Radarr](https://github.com/Radarr/Radarr) and [Sonarr](https://github.com/Sonarr/Sonarr) to find what is in your libary.
 It will then match what you are searching for and display in a simple term if you have it in your collection or not.

 ### How does it work?